project-open-data/project-open-data.github.io/data-exchange-standard.md

 ### 2) DATA Act Data Standards v0.6 Schemas (zipped)

 A single downloadable file that contains the XML Schema files.
 The Data Dictionary and the XML Schema content are in alignment.
-<a href="{{ site.baseurl }}/assets/docs/DATA_Act_Schema_v0.6.zip" title="DATA Act Schema (.zip)">Data Schema</a>
+<a href="{{ site.baseurl }}/assets/docs/DATA_Act_Schema_v0.6.zip" title="DATA Act Schema v0.6">DATA Act Schema v0.6</a>

 ### 3) DATA Act Data Standards v0.6 Schemas (Normative)

-The individual XML Schema files are posted for your assurance that the schemas have been unaltered for this release.
-The Data Dictionary is informative and could be modified during a release.
+The individual XML Schema files are posted for your assurance that the schemas have been unaltered for the v0.6 release.

 <a href="{{ site.baseurl }}/schema/appropriations/appropriations.xsd" title="appropriations">appropriations</a>